amigineishvili25/aimlFin2026_a_migineishvili25/task_1/conv_net.md

 ### Practical Example: 1D CNN for Detecting Network Traffic Anomalies (DDoS)

-Below is the Python code using `TensorFlow/Keras`. [cite_start]The code includes the generation of synthetic network traffic data, ensuring that the code can be run independently (without additional files) as the data and source code must be included in the file[cite: 29].
+Below is the Python code using `TensorFlow/Keras`.
+The code includes the generation of synthetic network traffic data, ensuring that the code can be run independently (without additional files) as the data and source code must be included in the file.

 ```python
 import numpy as np